Fiona Bugler reflects on three lessons she’s learning from living through COVID-19.

 Running anchors me.
 It sets my body barometer for the day, whether I run, or have a day off.
 Not running makes me feel out of sync with myself.
 But as I type this, my 18-day coronavirus lingers on.
 I feel like have a sleeping lion in my chest, purring away at the moment, but, if it’s troubled again (as it was on Thursday when I ran 10K), it’ll roar — and who knows where that will leave me… so I’m learning (or re-learning) some basic life lessons.

 As content creators clamber to create positive stories (and that’s not a criticism, good for them), it seems movement and mindfulness are number one in the feelgood charts.
 If you’re tuned into any kind of social media or news you will have heard why the now matters — now more than ever.

 I’ve also read three for four articles here on Medium, including, this one, https://medium.com/mind-cafe/coronavirus-has-grounded-me-in-the-present-and-i-dont-like-it-a3f2e13670ff.
 We all know the now matters but can convince ourselves we’re in control, as Darren says: ‘The uncertainty was always there, but before I could convince myself I had a way to manage it — to beat it’.
-And of course I’ve been listening to my old favourite Chris Evans, who’s between 630am and 10am is all about the now and being upbeat, and running, too!
-Finally, of course, my Headspace app, it says the same thing, in different ways, it’s my daily practise, to reinforce the message, it makes sense to stay in the moment, and breathe.
+And of course, I’ve been listening to my old favourite Chris Evans, who’s between 630am and 10 am is all about the now and being upbeat, and running, too!
+Finally, of course, my Headspace app, it says the same thing, in different ways, it’s my daily practice, to reinforce the message, it makes sense to stay in the moment, and breathe.